GoogleCloudPlatform/community/tutorials/cdn-fastly.md

-It is normally recommended to use a multi-regional Cloud Storage [bucket location](https://cloud.google.com/storage/docs/locations), but when using an Origin, it is instead recomended to use a regional or dual-regional location.
+It is normally recommended to use a multi-regional Cloud Storage [bucket location](https://cloud.google.com/storage/docs/locations), but when using an origin, it is instead recommended to use a regional or dual-regional location.
 This ensures the data is always close to the Orign, improving performance, and reducing latency on cache fills.